radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rum/default/types.md

 HttpErrorCount

 SessionCount
+* **Namespace**: string: The namespace used by CloudWatch Metrics for the metric that is defined in this structure
 * **UnitLabel**: string: The CloudWatch metric unit to use for this metric.
 If you omit this field, the metric is recorded with no unit.
 * **ValueKey**: string: The field within the event object that the metric value is sourced from.